Mippia/mippia_api_docspage/api-reference/dataset-management.md

 Create and manage custom datasets for plagiarism detection.

-> Due to copyright issues, custom dataset creation requires a licensing agreement.
+> Due to copyright issues, custom dataset creation are available by request only.
 Please [contact us](https://platform.mippia.com/contact) for access.

 ## Dataset Creation